-At present, there are many holes and lacunae in the distribution of plants profiled, particularly among grasses, trees, aquatics, dense herbaceous groups like the Mustards (Brassicaceae), and plants whose principal introduced range is in the eastern ranges.
+At present, there are many holes and lacunae in the distribution of plants profiled, particularly among grasses, trees, aquatics, and several dense herbaceous groups that may be challenging to identify or photograph (or both).
 These gaps will resolve over time, but get in touch if you’d like to assist in bringing one of these aspects of the project up to speed.

 As described above, this is an effort at bootstrap botany.
 Identifications are made cautiously, to the extent that this limits the frequency and volume of posting; to the extent practical, we will avoid errors in identification and description.
 Errors may nonetheless occur; queries and corrections are always welcome.

 When in doubt or when it will matter, please consult the actual authorities.